-BOWEN is a strong proponent of diversity in the workplace.
 Throughout our history, BOWEN has been a leader in connecting under-represented groups with employment opportunities.
-From our roots in securing employment opportunities for women, to our work in matching immigrants with employers for their first Canadian technical experience, and more recently developing strategies to support employers in connecting with local candidate pools and establishing networks within the Aboriginal community, BOWEN has always been focused on inclusion.
+From our roots in securing employment opportunities for women, to our work in matching immigrants with employers for their first Canadian technical experience, and more recently developing partnerships within the Indigenous community, BOWEN has always been a strong proponent of diversity in the workplace.

 Our commitment to diversity starts at the top.
-In 2015, BOWEN secured its Women’s Business Enterprise (WBE) certification granted by Women’s Business Enterprises Canada.
-WBE Canada is a non-profit organization dedicated to opening doors to new supply chains.
-It certifies firms that are at least 51% owned, managed and controlled by women and introduces them to opportunities with member corporations.
-Supplier diversity makes good business sense and leads to positive results for all involved.
+In 2015, BOWEN secured its Women’s Business Enterprise (WBE) certification granted by Women’s Business Enterprises Canada, which recognizes firms that are at least 51% owned, managed and controlled by women.

-We have also have a proven track record of working with various stakeholders in establishing creative programs to meet diverse labour needs.
-Take, for example, BOWEN’s Immigrant Works program.
+We have a proven track record of working with various stakeholders in establishing creative programs to meet diverse labour needs, such as BOWEN’s Immigrant Works program.
 Ahead of its time, Immigrant Works was designed to match and support unemployed or underemployed immigrants with BOWEN’s existing client database of predominantly energy companies in Alberta, providing paid meaningful work experience and the opportunity for long-term viable employment in relevant technical fields.

-BOWEN has also been a champion of the Calgary Bridge Foundation for Youth, helping over 10,000 immigrant youth and families successfully integrate into Calgary each year.
-Debbie Wershler, our VP, Operations sat on the Board of Directors with a long-standing term ending in 2016, providing the organization with strategic counsel on building inclusive programs for Canadian newcomers.
+BOWEN has also been a champion of the Calgary Bridge Foundation for Youth, helping over 10,000 immigrant youth and families successfully integrate into Calgary.
+Debbie Wershler, our VP, Operations sat on the board for a long-standing term, providing the organization with strategic counsel on building inclusive programs for Canadian newcomers.